Shuaib: Historical context

-Disputed identification with Jethro
+Discussion on identification with Jethro

-Jethro is mentioned in the Bible (Exodus 3:1) as the father-in-law of Moses.
-Although Shuaib is frequently identified with the Midianite priest Jethro, most modern scholars reject this identification.
-Classical commentators, such as Ibn Kathir, say Shuʿayb was a great-grandson of Abraham: Shuʿayb is believed to have been the son of Mikil, son of Midian, son of Abraham.
+Jethro is mentioned in the Hebrew Bible (Exodus 3:1) as the father-in-law of Moses.
+The entry for "Shu'ayb" in the Encyclopaedia of Islam notes that while the Quranic narrative focus is different from the Biblical one, Muslim tradition (starting with early commentators) almost universally identifies the two because both are linked to the land of Midian and Moses.
+Some scholars reject this identification.
+The classical commentator Ibn Kathir says Shuʿayb was a great-grandson of Abraham: Shuʿayb is believed to have been the son of Mikil, son of Midian, son of Abraham.
 That would render impossible the identification with Jethro, who purportedly lived hundreds of years after Abraham.

 Narrative in the Quran

 The Qur'an states that Shuaib was appointed by God to be a prophet to the people of Midian.
 The people of this land were said to be especially notorious for cheating others through dishonesty and for idolatry.
 Shuʿayb's prophecy mainly involved calling the Midianites to the correct path of God, and forbidding them to worship false gods.

 It is also said he told his people to stop being dishonest in their daily activities.
 Although he preached and prophesied for a sustained period of time, the majority of the people refused to listen to him.
 Shuayb, however, remained steadfast.
 He consistently preached powerfully against the wicked, telling them of the punishment that had befallen the sinful before them.
 Shuʿayb warned the people that their ignorance would lead to the destruction of Midian, giving historical examples of earlier prophets, including Noah, Hud, Saleh and Lot, all of whose people had been destroyed by God.

 The people taunted Shuʿayb and told him that, were it not for the prestigious family he came from, he would surely have been stoned to death.
 Shuayb replied, "Is my family of more consideration with you than God?"
 When the Midianites refused to believe, they were destroyed by a mighty earthquake.
 The Qur'an, however, mentions that Shuʿayb, and his believing companions, were rescued from the thunderous punishment.